 A volume limit will not be imposed.
-Yet the total number of units owned by all foreign buyers must not exceed 30% of the units in one apartment building, or 250 landed property units per district.
+Yet the total number of units owned by any foreign buyers must not exceed 30% of the units in one apartment building, or 250 landed property units per district.

 Vietnam is Internationalizing its Stock Market

-Vietnam to Allow Greater Foreign Ownership of Banks
+Vietnam to Permit More Foreign Bank Ownership

-Vietnam is still recovering from toxic debt and a real estate slump.
-Unrestrained lending and costly state spending are the cause of these issues.
+Vietnam is still recovering from toxic debt and a property slump that started in the mid-2010s.
+Reckless lending and costly state spending were the main cause of these issues.

 But Vietnam Still Has Much Work to Do